inrupt/solid-client-access-grants-js/README.md

 required:

 - The resource being requested;
-- The WebId of the owner of the resource;
+- The WebID of the owner of the resource;
 - The expiration date for the consent grant;
 - The purpose the consent is being requested;
-- The WebId of the agent requesting the consent grant;
+- The WebID of the agent requesting the consent grant;
 - Finally, the container URL that a consent grant receipt should be written to.

 ```typescript